 Lay a stuffed jalapeño into the bottom of each of the muffin pan holes and set aside while you mix up the meatloaf.

-Place the ground beef, onions, buttermilk, egg, barbecue sauce, and rub (purchase recipes here)into a large bowl and mix just enough to combine the ingredients.
+Place the ground beef, onions, buttermilk, egg, ½ cup of Jeff's barbecue sauce, and 2 TBS of Jeff's original rub into a large bowl and mix just enough to combine the ingredients.

 Note: This custom recipe does not use bread crumbs or other fillers but you can feel free to use about a 1/4 cup of quick oats or fresh bread crumbs if you like to make the meat go just a little further and/or to add some bulk.